 - Everyone must wear a mask while in the hospital.
 We encourage patients to wear their own mask.
-However, we will provide a mask to those who do not have one - Fever screening at entrances for everyone entering our hospitals - Thorough cleaning and disinfecting at least several times per day, based on infection control guidelines - Staff use appropriate PPE for each procedure and appointment, based on CDC guidelines - The isolation of COVID patients into dedicated hospital units, separated from where your appointments and procedures are located
+However, we will provide a mask to those who do not have one - Patients and visitors will be screened at entryways for COVID symptoms - Thorough cleaning and disinfecting at least several times per day, based on infection control guidelines - Staff use appropriate PPE for each procedure and appointment, based on CDC guidelines - The isolation of COVID patients into dedicated hospital units, separated from where your appointments and procedures are located

-- Social (physical) distancing requirements including seat spacing in waiting areas, minimizing the number of people in lobbies, waiting areas and other public locations such as elevators - Visitor restrictions are in place for both inpatient and outpatient services - COVID testing on patients before procedures - Employees are encouraged to participate in a daily symptom monitoring application, which is reviewed in real time by clinical staff or go to https://bit.ly/2Z0NlTy
+- Social (physical) distancing requirements including seat spacing in waiting areas, minimizing the number of people in lobbies, waiting areas and other public locations such as elevators - Visitor restrictions are in place for both inpatient and outpatient services - · COVID testing on patients before procedures - Employees are encouraged to participate in a daily symptom monitoring application, which is reviewed in real time by clinical staff or go to https://bit.ly/34izoBl